βFAQ

 In traditional finance (TradFi), the term structure for USD interest rates is enabled through the issuance and trading of Treasury bonds in the US government bond market.
 Investor activities, market expectations, and risk evaluations collectively shape both the pricing and yields for different bond maturities to create that term structure.
 These interest rates for various bond maturities, often referred to as risk-free rates, serve as a fundamental benchmark.
 They are commonly used as the foundation for a range of financial calculations, such as discounting future cash flows, pricing financial instruments, and evaluating the relative value of different investment opportunities.

 Similarly, such fixed interest rate markets must exist to create the term structure of interest rates in DeFi.
-They must comprise Primary, Secondary, Repurchase (Repo) Markets, and subsequently derivatives markets so that risks can be efficiently hedged and transferred among participants.
-In particular, Primary and Secondary Markets are symbiotic building blocks: issuers raise capital in Primary Markets, and investors can trade in Secondary Markets to enhance liquidity.
-At Term Structure, we aim to build this missing piece of the DeFi puzzle, with an initial focus on developing Primary Markets via auctions and Secondary Markets via orderbooks.
+They must comprise Fixed-Rate Borrowing/Lending, tToken, Repurchase (Repo) Markets, and subsequently derivatives markets so that risks can be efficiently hedged and transferred among participants.
+In particular, Fixed-Rate Borrowing/Lending and tToken Markets are symbiotic building blocks: issuers raise capital in Fixed-Rate Borrowing/Lending, and investors can trade in tToken Markets to enhance liquidity.
+At Term Structure, we aim to build this missing piece of the DeFi puzzle, with an initial focus on developing Fixed-Rate Borrowing/Lending via auctions and tToken Markets via orderbooks.
 Once the fixed-income token pool and trading volume reach a certain level, Repo markets will be introduced in the next stage.

 Why Do We Use Peer-to-Peer Instead of Peer-to-Pool?